-In fact, this proposed solution will be the next phase in the evolutionary process of "soft" engagement through the submission of shareholder proposals—"Gadflies 2.0".
-Like gadflies, this non-profit organization will handle the submission of shareholder proposals on a large scale, become a governance "facilitator," initiate market-wide changes to the benefit of other investors, acquire expertise in this field, and will not be deterred from confronting management.
-However, unlike gadflies, the clients of this organization are well-diversified and have equity positions in almost all public companies; this non-profit organization will have an established platform for submitting proposals, with institutional body of knowledge and paid employees; its high-level decision making will be supported by a coalition of investors; and it will be able to engage with a larger number of companies on a systemic basis.
+In fact, this proposed solution could be the next phase in the evolutionary process of “soft” engagement through the submission of shareholder proposals: "Gadflies 2.0."
+Like gadflies, this non-profit organization could handle the submission of shareholder proposals, but on an even larger scale, become a governance “facilitator,” initiate market-wide changes benefitting other investors, acquire expertise in this field, and remain undeterred from confronting management.
+However, unlike gadflies, the clients of this organization would be well-diversified and have equity positions in almost all public companies.
+This aggregator non-profit organization would have an established platform for submitting proposals, with an institutional body of knowledge and paid employees.
+Its high-level decision making would be supported by a coalition of investors and it would be able to engage with a larger number of companies on a systemic basis.
 The Shareholder Rights Project at Harvard, which successfully facilitated board de-staggering, provides a proof of concept.

 The submission of shareholder proposals on a large scale is time-consuming and costly.
-The professional filer model will solve this collective action problem by creating a mechanism for cost-sharing that would enable the submission of shareholder proposals on a large scale.
-This mechanism would ensure that all of the investors who benefit from the submission of proposals bear a portion of the costs associated with it, instead of imposing all costs on a single shareholder.
+The professional filer model would solve this collective action problem by creating a mechanism for cost-sharing that would enable the submission of shareholder proposals on a large scale.
+This mechanism would ensure that all of the investors who benefit from the submission of proposals bear a portion of the costs associated with it, instead of imposing all the costs on a single shareholder as occurs using the gadfly approach.

-In a recent article, Lucian Bebchuk and Scott Hirst discuss the costs associated with stewardship activities and call upon policymakers to facilitate the pooling of research, including by having research conducted by outside organizations on behalf of multiple index fund managers.
+In a recent article, Bebchuk & Hirst discuss the costs associated with stewardship activities and call upon policymakers to facilitate the pooling of research, including by having research conducted by outside organizations on behalf of multiple index fund managers.
 In their view, such pooling of resources, which already takes place in Europe, could also improve index fund stewardship in the United States.
 Pooling of resources, we argue, could also be used to sponsor the submission of shareholder proposals.
 In this context as well, policy makers should facilitate resource pooling by emphasizing that such resource sharing would not constitute a “group” under Section 13(d).

-Technically, the non-profit organization could submit proposals through three avenues.
-In the first option, the organization will only advise and provide support in connection with the submission of the proposals, but the actual proponent will be an institutional investor.
-In other words, the organization will prepare the proposals, handle all the procedural aspects of the submission process, negotiate with management, but the signatory—the actual beneficial owner—will still be an institutional investor.
-Second, the coalition of investors could allocate some additional amount that would enable the organization to purchase a small amount of shares in order to comply with the minimum ownership threshold.
+Technically, the filing non-profit organization could submit proposals through three avenues.
+In the first option, the organization would only advise and provide support in connection with the submission of the proposals, but the actual proponent would be an institutional investor.
+In essence, the organization would prepare the proposals, handle all the procedural aspects of the submission process, negotiate with management, but the signatory—the actual beneficial owner—would still be an institutional investor.
+Second, the coalition of investors could allocate some additional sum that would enable the organization to purchase a small amount of shares in order to comply with the minimum ownership threshold.
 The last alternative solution is to relax Rule 14a-8 to enable the submission of shareholder proposals by certain authorized proxies.
 Such an amendment would enable an institutional investor (or a coalition of investors) that meets the 14a-8 criteria to delegate its eligibility to a third party.
-That third party will be able to submit the proposal on behalf of the investor for a fee that will also cover the cost of doing so.
+That third party would be able to submit the proposal on behalf of the investor for a fee that would also cover the cost of submission.
 Under the current regime, institutions cannot delegate their eligibility because proposals must be submitted by the beneficial owner of the stock.